 A lot of driver reviews say driving for Uber Eats is an easy job.
 The app is easy to use, directions are clear, and you get paid once a week for your time — simple!

-Another positive is that you get to be your own boss.
-That’s honestly what I love so much about blogging and so many other side hustles.
+Another positive is that it's a self-driven side job.
 You’ve got to hustle and keep yourself motivated, but for self-starters, it’s a great fit.

-Now let’s talk about the bummers, and the biggest complaint in Uber Eats driver reviews is the pay.
-Some days you might average less than minimum wage, and that’s the reality.
-The flipside is that you can have a great day right after that.
+Now let’s talk about the bummers, and the biggest complaint in Uber Eats driver reviews is about how much you make.
+Some days you might not get paid much as you want, and that’s the reality.
+The flip side is that you can have a great day right after that.
 But if you want steady pay, food delivery driving might not be for you.

 Another complaint from drivers is the wear and tear on your car.
 It’s par for the course, but it eats into your take home pay.
 Wear and tear equals more frequent maintenance.
-You can take a mileage deduction on your taxes to help make up some of those costs; it was 57.5 cents per mile in 2020.
+You can take a mileage deduction on your taxes to help make up some of those costs; it's 58.5 cents per mile for 2022.

-You’re not going to get rich driving for Uber Eats, but you can easily make some extra money in your spare time.
+You’re not going to get rich driving for Uber Eats, but you can easily make some extra money in your spare time with this side hustle.
 The ability to make money in your spare time is what’s so appealing to drivers.

 Overall, driving for Uber Eats is a low-commitment way to supplement your income, save up for a vacation, pay off debt, or to start investing for retirement.
 And if that’s the kind of side hustle you’re looking for, then Uber Eats may be worth your time.